olofk/edalize/doc/edam/api.rst

         def main(self, vu: VUnit):
             '''
-            Override this for final parametrization of the VUnit instance (after all libraries have been added), or for custom invokation of VUnit
+            Override this for final parametrization of the VUnit instance (after all libraries have been added), or for custom invocation of VUnit.
             '''
             def post_run_handler(results: Results):
                 results.merge_coverage(file_name="coverage_data")